GoogleChrome/web.dev/src/site/content/en/blog/sign-in-form-best-practices/index.md

 {% endAside %}
 -->

-Here is an example of a sign-in form that demonstrates all of the best practices:
+Here is an example of a simple sign-in form that demonstrates all of the best practices:

 <div class="glitch-embed-wrap" style="height: 480px; width: 100%;">
   <iframe